Emmanuel-Bamidele/Emmanuel-Bamidele/README.md

 <p align="center">
   I'm a passionate 🚀 **Engineer** and **Computer Scientist** building in the US.
   <br />
-  I specialize in turning complex ideas into modular, scalable, and user-friendly web applications.
-Below are some of the products I've built!
+  I specialize in turning complex ideas into modular, scalable, and user-friendly applications.
+Below are some of my recent projects!
 </p>

 <p align="center">